Iceland Road Trip Itinerary for 10 Days

-I traveled to Iceland for a road trip with my husband in August.
-The lack of traffic and easily navigable roads make this an ideal place to explore by car.
-You can follow your own pace, and see sights tour buses won’t make it to.
+• I traveled to Iceland with my husband in summer.
+The lack of traffic and easily navigable roads make it ideal to explore by car, and really the perfect spot for a road trip.

 Some links in this post are affiliate links, meaning if you book or buy something through one of these, I may earn a small commission (at no additional cost to you!).